A South Island Road trip is the best way to see this beautiful part of New Zealand!

 No matter where you go, there is beauty around every corner.
 I don’t recall visiting a single place on the South Island that I didn’t like!

-One of the main reasons to a road trip around the South Island is that it’s the most practical way to get around.
+One of the main reasons to do a New Zealand Road trip around the South Island is that it’s the most practical way to get around.
 Apart from Christchurch and Queenstown, most of the other places in the South Island don’t have an airport.

 Travelling the South Island by car is the only way to get around and explore all this beautiful island has to offer!